marcel-van-de-kamp/movie-assignments/exercises/07 - retreiving data with a service/assignment.md

 - Notice the `OnInit` interface in the movies component which has been implemented onto the class declaration.
 - Retreive the movies in the `ngOnInit` function from the `movieService`, and assign it to our public `movies` property.
 - Remove the hardcoded movies array from the movie component if you haven't done so yet, as we are now fetching them with the service.
-- To actually use the service, we need to tell the Angular DI that it exists.
-Do this by importing the movie `service` in the movies `module` and adding it to the `providers` array property.
+- To actually use the service, we need to tell the Angular DI that it exists by providing it.
+By default, the Angular CLI command `ng g service movies/movie` registers a provider with the root injector for our service by including provider metadata in the @Injectable() decorator.
+Angular will create a single, shared instance of MovieService and injects it into any class that asks for it.
+So we're all set.

 **Result**:
 > The movies will now be retreived from a reusable singleton service.
 The service is responsible of fetching and returning the requested movies.